khadazhaia/house-prices-regression/README.md

 Features such as OverallQual, GrLivArea, and GarageCars showed the strongest correlation with sale price.
 Majority of dwellings were priced between $100,000 and $300,000.
-Higher-quality homes significantly influenced sale price.

 ## Data Preprocessing (Clean)

 Tasks Performed:

-Handled missing values and inconsistent entries.
+Handled missing values and outliers.
 Encoded categorical variables and normalized numeric features.

 ## Model Evaluation